Singapore Airlines Flights 21 and 22

 Singapore Airlines Flights 21 and 22 (SQ21/SIA21 and SQ22/SIA22, respectively) are airline routes operated by Singapore Airlines between Singapore Changi Airport (SIN) and Newark Liberty International Airport (EWR).
-They were the two longest regularly scheduled non-stop flights in the world, until surpassed by Singapore Airlines Flights 23 and 24 (SQ23 and SQ24) between Singapore and New York JFK airport in November 2020.
+They were the two longest regularly scheduled non-stop flights in the world, until surpassed by Singapore Airlines Flights 23 and 24 (SQ23 and SQ24) between Singapore Changi Airport and John F. Kennedy International Airport (JFK) in November 2020.

 The flights were operated from 28 June 2004 to 23 November 2013, using an Airbus A340-500, and again from 11 October 2018 using an Airbus A350-900ULR until operations were suspended on 25 March 2020 due to the COVID-19 pandemic.
-On 27 March 2022, Singapore Airlines resumed operations using an Airbus A350-900ULR.
+Two years and two days later, it resumed the service using the same aircraft type.

 The flights cover 15,300 to 17,000 km for SQ21 and 17,205 km for SQ22.
-For SQ21, flights flew over Atlantic Ocean, Europe and Asia but often some flights flew in the opposite direction of SQ22's path.
-For SQ22, flights flew over Pacific Ocean, Asia and United States.
+For SQ21, flights flew over the Atlantic Ocean, Europe and Asia but often some flights flew in the opposite direction of SQ22's path.
+For SQ22, flights flew over the Pacific Ocean, Asia and United States.